UBC-STAT/stat-450/docs/syllabus-page.md

 #### Labs

 - **Labs will start the second week of class**
-- We will use R (a freeware) for labs in this course.
+- We will use R in this course.
 We also encourage the installation of RStudio (an Integrated Development Environment for R).
-Detailed information regarding how to download and install these programs can be found on Canvas.
-- You must attend the lab section for which you are registered.
-Some labs are in-person and some are online, please double check your section to see whether it is in-person or online.
+- You must attend the lab section.
+It is a crucial component of this course.

 ### Textbook